105 Easy DIY Car Repairs You Don’t Need to Go To The Shop For

 Remove a Stubborn Oil Filter

 We’ve all done it—overtightened an oil filter so much that it’s a bear to remove.
 If you think you can remove it by jamming a long screwdriver through the can and twisting, think again.
 The screwdriver will just rip the can open and you’ll be drenched in oil.
 When you’re done dealing with that mess, the filter will still be stuck and you’ll be even more frustrated.
 To remove a stuck filter, use a band-type wrench that you’ve lined with coarse-grit adhesive-backed sandpaper.
+Learn what you need to know about changing your oil filter here.

 Blast Off Seized Bolts